-- 11. After selecting the file, click the [] icon to save the video to USB drive or click the control window. - 12.
+- 11. After selecting the file, click the icon to save the video to USB drive or click the icon to play the event in a separate playback control window. - 12.
 You can choose to select Mainstream or Substream videos, this may help you if your storage device has low capacity.